Ins and Outs of Pet Insurance Claims

 Resisting the impulse to become a pet parent can be difficult when you’re up against children begging for a puppy or that pang of need you feel when watching adorable cat videos on the internet.

 Getting a pet might seem simple enough–adopt a pup or feline friend and live happily ever after–but there’s more to it than paying adoption fees and having the first vet visit.
 In fact, there’s a lot to consider before a prospective pet parent, like yourself, brings home a new fuzzy friend.

 The shelter you’re adopting your pet pal from will probably inquire about your home situation, including whether you own or rent.
-Even if they don’t ask, it’s important to think about.
+Even if they don’t ask, it’s essential that you still consider your living situation.
 Pet parents facing an average monthly “pet rent” fee of $35 can end up paying $420 more annually than a non-pet parent.

-You know you’ll be buying food, kitty litter and toys for your cat, but do you know how much you’ll be spending every year?
-The American Society for the Prevention of Cruelty to Animals® (ASPCA®) estimates the annual cost of cat parenting to be $700.
-The annual cost to dog parents is in the same ballpark–around $600 to $900 depending on size.
+You know you’ll be buying dog food, kitty litter, and toys for your cat, but do you know how much you’ll be spending every year?
+Our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®) estimates the annual cost of cat parenting to be $700.
+The annual cost to dog parents is in the same ballpark–around $600 to $900, depending on size.

 Now that you have your yearly pet budget nailed down, there are a couple of hidden costs you’ll need to add:

 Unless you’re traveling with your pet, you’ll want to hire a pet sitter or board your pet pal.
 Some kind friends of yours might take on the task for free, but you should expect to spend around $130 for a cat and $333 for a dog to keep your pet safe while you’re away.
 If you are a frequent traveler, pet sitting can become a big expense.